 Data Collection

-The ADRIFT project seeks to characterize soundscapes and habitat use around an wind lease area approximately 40km from Morro Bay, California, USA.
-Audio data were collected using custom drifting buoy (henceforth drifter) with attached SoundTrap ST640s and HTI microphones.
-Each drifter consisted of a surface suppression including a pole buoy with attached GPS unit which transmitted GPS coordinates ever 20 min, and a 0.5m surface float.
+The ADRIFT project seeks to characterize soundscapes and habitat use around a wind lease area approximately 40km offshore of Morro Bay, California, USA.
+Audio data were collected using custom drifting recording buoys (henceforth drifter).
+Each drifter includes a pole buoy with an attached GPS, a surface float, subsurface float, depth sensors, a SoundTrap ST640 (Ocean Acoustics, Auckland, New Zealand), a pair HTI hydrophones and an anchor.
+The recorder and hydrophones were attached to a 100m line below the surface float and terminated at depth with a 30lb anchor to maintain vertical orientation in the water.
+All drifters also had a dampener plate and a ½” elastic bungee in line with the 100m nylon line to reduce the effect of vertical movement on recording quality.

-Soundtrap ST640 attached to
+The SoundTraps were set to record continuously at 384kHz.
+The drifters were deployed at eight predetermined locations within the wind energy area, in two horizontal lines of 4 with a 5km spacing.
+Drifters were then retrieved approximately seven days later.
+Only seven drifters were used for this study.

 Audio Processing

 Audio data were downloaded and decompressed after recovery.
 End-to-end calibration value was estimated as the sum of the soundtrap calibration value and the HTI hydrophone calibration values, both provided by the manufacturer(???).

-Soundscape metrics were calculated using Triton Software (cite xxx), audio data were first decimated to 48 kHz and then long-term spectral averages (LTSAs) were calculated with 1 sec and 1 Hz resolution.
+Soundscape metrics were calculated using Triton Software (Wiggins et al., 2010), audio data were first decimated to 48 kHz and then long-term spectral averages (LTSAs) were calculated with 1 sec and 1 Hz resolution.
 From these LTSAs, several metrics including broadband and third octave band calculations were made.
 For the purpose of this analysis, median third octave levels per two-minute bin were used.
 Only levels from the lowest and highest third octave bands (cetner frequencies, XXX and YYY) were included to show contrast between the two frequency bands.

 Polynomial interpolation was used to estimate the GPS receiver position for each 2-minute periods between subsequent pings.
 In doing so each noise level record was associated with a location